jontay999/CTF-writeups/niteCTF/Reversing/Lost Dungeon/README.md

 2. Some of the NPCs mentioned that the "portal" would only open for wizards.
 3. Taking a look at the `Portal` class showed that there was a check for the player's name as "wizard".
 Following that, a random scene would be loaded from (2, length of total scenes).
 Changing the scene loaded to `this.scenes[0]` led to us entering the secret level
 4. However the NPCs there mentioned that we had to change our respawn point.
-5. Taking a look at the `GameObject` Class I realised that the character spawned at "RespawnPoint" and that there was another function that when called would spawn the character at "SpawnPoint"
+5. Taking a look at the `GameManager` Class I realised that the character spawned at "SpawnPoint" and that there was another function that when called would spawn the character at "RespawnPoint"
 6. Changing the spawn point led to the flag

 Flag 2